Satiankit96/Data-Science/Data Science Certification/4. Process Data From Dirty to Clean/Week_2/Week_2_3_Spreadsheets.md

 More Data Cleaning
 Data Mapping - How the data is moved within an organisation.
 This helps us with many aspects and what needs to be moved.
 Schema - The way of describing how something is organized

+Step 1: Create your checklist

+Size of the data set
+Number of categories or labels
+Missing data
+Unformatted data
+The different data types

+Step 2: List your preferred cleaning methods